Vive, viva, and vivat

 They are often used to salute a person or non-personal entity: "Vive le Québec libre" (from Charles de Gaulle's Vive le Québec libre speech in Montreal), or "Viva il Duce!" the rough equivalent in Fascist Italy of the greeting, "Heil Hitler."
 In addition, in monarchical times, the king of France would be wished "Vive le Roi!" and the king of Italy "Viva il Re!" both meaning "May the king live!" or "Long live the king!"

 Overview

 The acclamation "Vivat!" is still used in British coronations when the sovereign is hailed while processing from the quire of Westminster Abbey towards the coronation theatre, fronting the altar.
 The shouts are delivered by the King or Queen's Scholars of Westminster School, who by tradition are the first to acclaim the sovereign at the ceremony.
-This was last performed when Queen Elizabeth II was crowned in 1953; she was greeted with "Vivat, Regina! / Vivat, Regina Elizabetha! / Vivat!
+This was last performed when King Charles III was crowned in 2023; he was greeted with "Vivat, Rex! / Vivat, Rex Carolus! / Vivat!
 Vivat!
 Vivat!" which was incorporated into Hubert Parry's anthem, I was glad.

 The mediaeval university Latin anthem De Brevitate Vitae has verses like: